CANNABIS SCHEDULING & YOU!

 Congress can override this process and schedule or change the scheduling of a substance without HHS or DOJ.

-That’s right, HHS & the FDA has confirmed that cannabis has accepted medical use in the United States and DOJ agrees!
+That’s right, HHS and the FDA concluded that cannabis has accepted medical use in the United States, and the DOJ agrees!

-On August 30, 2023, HHS confirmed that it had recommended a Schedule III status after conducting their review, and on January 12, 2023, the report HHS sent to DEA their recommendation was made public through a FOIA request.
-Americans for Safe Access (ASA) provided guidance and data to the Food & Drug Administration (FDA), which was incorporated into their approach to the scheduling process and to utilize in reaching their conclusion that cannabis does, in fact, have accepted medical use.
+On August 30, 2023, HHS confirmed that it had recommended a Schedule III status after conducting its review, and on January 12, 2023, the report HHS sent to the DEA its recommendation was made public through a FOIA request.
+Americans for Safe Access (ASA) provided guidance and data to the Food & Drug Administration (FDA), which were incorporated into the FDA's approach to the scheduling process and utilized in reaching the conclusion that cannabis does, in fact, have accepted medical use.

 The full implications of rescheduling will be determined ultimately by the executive branch.
 However, one certainty is that cannabis will no longer fall solely under the jurisdiction of the DOJ and the CSA.
 Currently, state-level cannabis programs operate outside the CSA, making it reasonable to expect that the DOJ would refrain from enforcing drug trafficking statutes for unregulated Schedule II/III substances when cannabis is rescheduled.
 However, these substances are still illegal and carry significant penalties akin to Schedule I substances.